Jessie Ball duPont’s Legacy

 In providing for the Jessie Ball duPont Fund through her Last Will and Testament, Jessie ensured that her assets continued to support the places and institutions she knew and loved.
 We are guided by Mrs. duPont's intent to strengthen the communities and institutions she cared about–which range from HBCUs to small parishes in the Florida panhandle to large, innovative nonprofits dedicated to serving the most vulnerable.

 But Jessie also held beliefs that we cannot stand by, including her explicit and unchanging support of racial segregation.
-Jessie privately specified that many of her education-focused grants be used solely to benefit students in segregated institutions (at both white and Black institutions).
+Jessie privately specified that many of her education-focused grants be used solely to benefit students in segregated institutions, primarily at white institutions.
 She also ended her financial support of some organizations upon their desegregation.

 The Jessie Ball duPont Fund's Board of Trustees and leadership team stands firmly against racial injustice of any type, no matter the historical context.
 Those beliefs and policies were wrong then, they are wrong now, and we acknowledge that her beliefs and actions did deep, lasting damage.